 Weatherization is another department with a lot of paper documents and a very complicated approval process.
 We have helped a number of organizations automate their Weatherization and Energy Repair approval processes.

 Using Laserfiche Forms we were able to create State approved electronic forms that can be filled in off-line on a IPAD or Tablet when the staff is onsite inspecting the property.
 When the Tablet is connected to the internet, the documents are securely uploaded to Laserfiche.
 Workflow is used to route the application and associated documents to the appropriate user to complete the next step in the approval process.

 Laserfiche has greatly improved to ability to process Weatherization approval processes in a timely manner and helped management have better insight to begin improving their processes.

 Headstart departments can benefit from going paperless using Laserfiche.
 They typically have a huge amount of paper documents.
 Often caseworkers are out of the office and having access to client documents via the internet on their tablet is very helpful.
 The users have told us that; remote access capability allows them to function without going back to the office, keep copies of a child’s artwork and give a copy to the parent, and give multiple people access to a case file all at one time.

-Finance department of a Community Action can benefit greatly by using Laserfiche.
-We helped CAP agencies archive old finance records, automate AP approval process, integrate with ERP software application such as Great Plains, store finance reports directly from ERP program, and automate payment process with other departments such as Weatherization.
+The finance department of a Community Action can benefit greatly by using Laserfiche.
+We helped CAP agencies archive old finance records, automate AP approval process, integrate with ERP software application such as Abila MIP and Great Plains Dynamics, store finance reports directly from ERP program, and automate payment process with other departments such as Weatherization.

 One of our clients, Win Grandstrand, Finance Director, Community Action Partnership of Suburban Hennepin said; “When I needed an old finance report, I would have to search for it among 30 banker boxes.
 Now, those reports are available with the click of his mouse.
 You just can’t imagine how you appreciate that time savings when you’re busy.”